slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.'*

 <!--
-Here’s the reality: The people who love you most can care less about how much money you make or what gifts you can send them.
+The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your time, presence and attention.
 -->